erri120/erri120.github.io/source/_posts/2021-02-04-CI-CD-for-RPG-Maker-Games.md

 ### Setup

 Let's start by creating a new file called `pipeline.sh`.
 This will be a bash script that can be executed on all platforms, even on Windows using Git Bash.
+I recommend using [VS Code](https://code.visualstudio.com/) to edit the file.
 The first thing we need is getting the tools.
 We can download files using programs such as `curl` or `wget`:

 ```bash
 curl -L -o butler.zip https://broth.itch.ovh/butler/windows-amd64/LATEST/archive/default